jvdoorn/EN6/README.md

  `settings.py` should contain specifications as to what should be analysed.

 ## Main functionality
+Basically it analyses the transmitted intensity of a polariser.
 Given a series of images with their respective rotation the software will determine the average intensity of each image and map that value between 0 and 1 where 1 is maximum brightness and 0 minimum brightness.
-It has the ability to create an intensity map and will generate a plot of intensity of angle.
-It is also able to compare it to the expected cosine squared pattern.
+It has the ability to create an intensity map and will generate a plot of intensity over angle.
+It is also able to compare it to the expected cosine squared pattern derived from Malus's Law.

 ## Example `settings.py`
 ```python